-Will Hotel Direct Bookings Kill OTAs for Good?7 min read
+Will Hotel Direct Bookings Kill OTAs for Good?Reading Time: 5 minutes

 Is it impossible for hotel direct bookings to overthrow the reign of OTAs?
 Can independent hotels challenge the supremacy of the two major channels in the world, Booking and Expedia?
 Has the pandemic changed the channel mix for hotels?
 Most importantly, will this be a permanent change?

 Similar questions have been asked frequently across the hotel industry and likely crossed your mind too.
 Keep reading to find the answer.

 So, What has been happening in the World of Hotel Bookings?

 Up until 2020, Booking.com had been experiencing phenomenal growth and kicking butt for years, as was the case with Expedia.
 However, the world took a big turn with the Covid-19 crisis and all channels lost an incredible amount of revenue as a result.